Fraud DetectionPrivy

 DPDP solution

 With the increasing digitalization of personal data and stricter data privacy regulations worldwide, ensuring robust data protection has become a non-negotiable for businesses.
 In India, the Digital Personal Data Protection Act (DPDPA) sets a new standard for how personal data should be processed, stored, and protected.
-To comply with this act and similar regulations across other jurisdictions, organizations need to invest in comprehensive DPDP solutions.
+To comply with this Act and similar regulations across the world, organizations need to invest in comprehensive DPDP solutions.
 But what exactly should a good DPDP solution encompass?
 This blog will explore the key must-haves for an effective DPDP solution, from managing consent to ensuring data transparency and security.
+The DPDP Act emphasizes on upholding the data privacy rights of individuals, so a DPDP compliance solution should be able to help businesses honor that.

 At IDfy, when we started a discovery of the DPDP compliance we came across many insights.
 Overall we realized that organizations have never been structuring their systems or processes keeping consent in mind.
 So unfortunately, very often, the left hand does not know what the right hand is doing.